 be purchased and they are clearly differentiated from the unpaid

-We find information about farms from their own websites, Facebook
+We find information about farms from Google, the farm's own websites, Facebook

 pages, news stories, Christmas tree grower associations, online

 reports about the farms, customers, the general public and the farms

 Whenever we learn from those sources that our information about a